Matomo offers advanced Ecommerce analytics features. This page will guide you through the following steps:

 - visitor was just browsing the site or wanted to compare total cost with competitor.

-Example tracking an Ecommerce order containing two products:
+Example tracking an Ecommerce cart update containing two products

 Tracking Product Page Views & Category Page Views (optional)